ooterness/AdventOfCode/README.md

 This is repository holds my solutions to the [Advent of Code](https://adventofcode.com/) puzzles.

+# 2016

+This year was solved using Rust, over the course of 2023.

+The Rust crate contains one binary per solution.
+To solve Day 19, run "cargo run --bin day19".

+Environment: Windows 10 / Cargo 1.66.1

 # 2017

 This year was solved using Rust, over the course of 2023.

+The Rust crate contains one binary per solution.
+To solve Day 19, run "cargo run --bin day19".

 Environment: Windows 10 / Cargo 1.66.1